Date of Award:

 Further we exploited pathogen affinity for immobilized gangliosides to concentrate them out of solution and from complex food matrices for detection by qPCR.
 A sensitivity of 4 CFU/ml (3 hours) in samples without competing microflora was achieved.
 Samples with competing microflora had a sensitivity of 40,000 CFU/ml.

 Next we screened several probiotic strains for pathogen exclusion potential and found that Bifidobacterium longum subspp. infantis showed the highest potential for Salmonella enterica subspp. enterica ser.
 Typhimurium exclusion in a caco-2 cell culture model.
 B. infantis shared its binding specificity to ganglioside GM1 with S. ser.
 Typhimurium.
 Further, B. infantis completely inhibited Salmonella-induced caspase 8 and caspase 9 activity in intestinal epithelial cells.
 B. infantis also reduced the basal caspase 9 and caspase 3/7 activity in epithelial cells in absence of the pathogen.
 Western blots and gene expression profiling of epithelial cells revealed that the decreased caspase activation was concomitant with increased phosphorylation of pro-survival protein kinase Akt, increased expression of caspase inhibiting protein cIAP, and decreased expression of genes involved in mitochondrion organization, biogenesis and reactive oxygen species metabolic processes.
 Hence, B. infantis exerted its protective effects by repression of mitochondrial cell death pathway which was induced in the presence of S. ser.
 Typhimurium.

 Desai, Prerak T., "Molecular Interactions of Salmonella with the Host Epithelium in Presence of Commensals" (2011).
 All Graduate Theses and Dissertations.
-Paper 1059.
+1059.